apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>An array of ClusterVersion names that can be mapped to the environment value.</p>
+<p>the array of ClusterVersion name which can be mapped to the env value.</p>
 </td>
 </tr>
 <tr>